German-NLP-Group/german-transformer-training/model_cards/electra-base-german-uncased.md

 <img width="300px" src="https://raw.githubusercontent.com/German-NLP-Group/german-transformer-training/master/model_cards/german-electra-logo.png">

 ## How to use
-**The usage description above - provided by Hugging Face - is wrong!
-Please see below.**

 ### Installation
 This model is uncased but does not does not strip accents.